19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Scars.md

 If a PC has a number of scars greater than 5 + their [Constitution](../The%20Ability%20Scores/Constitution.md), that PC is on [Deaths Door](../../Game%20Procedures/Conditions/Deaths%20Door.md).

-Scars are do not heal naturally.
-They don't even heal from most magical healing.
-Scars require powerful magic to heal, usually accessible for PCs at around [Level](Level.md) 9.
+Scars can only be healed by powerful magic, usually accessible for PCs at around [Level](Level.md) 9.